nacos-group/nacos-sdk-go/README.md

 constant.ClientConfig{
-	TimeoutMs            uint64 //timeout for requesting Nacos server, default value is 10000ms ListenInterval       uint64 //the time interval for pulling config change,default value is 30000ms BeatInterval         int64  //the time interval for sending beat to server,default value is 5000ms NamespaceId          string //the namespaceId of Nacos
+	TimeoutMs            uint64 //timeout for requesting Nacos server, default value is 10000ms ListenInterval       uint64 //the time interval for pulling config change,default value is 30000ms NamespaceId          string //the namespaceId of Nacos
 	Endpoint             string //the endpoint for get Nacos server addresses RegionId             string //the regionId for kms